1. Soluble Fibers for Balanced Digestion

 Fish: Several varieties of fish, such as salmon and trout, are low-FODMAP options and rich in omega-3 fatty acids.

-4. Ginger and Mint: Herbs to Calm the Digestive System
+4. Ginger and Mint: Herbs to Soothe the Digestive System

 Both ginger and mint have been used for centuries to relieve digestive problems.
-These herbs may be especially beneficial for those suffering from Irritable Bowel Syndrome.
+These herbs can be especially beneficial for those suffering from Irritable Bowel Syndrome.
 Some benefits include:

 -

-Ginger: With anti-inflammatory and antispasmodic properties, ginger can help relieve abdominal discomfort and reduce inflammation in the intestine.
+Ginger: With anti-inflammatory and antispasmodic properties, ginger can help relieve abdominal discomfort and reduce inflammation in the gut.

 -

-Peppermint: Peppermint has relaxing properties that can help calm the muscles of the gastrointestinal tract, thereby reducing symptoms of cramps and bloating.
+Mint: Mint has relaxing properties that can help soothe the muscles of the gastrointestinal tract, thereby reducing symptoms of colic and bloating.

 5. Essential Oils

 Some essential oils have been shown to have beneficial properties for the digestive system.
-These can be incorporated in various ways, such as through aromatherapy or controlled ingestion.
+These can be incorporated in a variety of ways, such as through aromatherapy or controlled intake.
 Some essential oils for IBS management include:

 -

-Peppermint: Peppermint essential oil can help relieve symptoms of indigestion and reduce feelings of bloating.
+Peppermint: Peppermint essential oil can help relieve the symptoms of indigestion and reduce the feeling of bloating.

 -

-Ginger: Topical application or inhalation of ginger essential oil can provide relief from an upset stomach.
+Ginger: Topical application or inhalation of ginger essential oil may provide relief for an upset stomach.

 -